Synthwave, what is it?

-The Synthwave, also known as Retrowave or Outrun, is a style of Electronic Music that emerged early 2000s.
-With a great instrumental part, it’s largely inspired by synthesizer melodies coming from Sci-Fi Films (New York 1997, Robocop) or iconic series (K2000, Street Hawk, Miami Vice) from 80s and all related to New Wave musical genre (also Italo Disco).
-So we have SYNTH(esizer) and (new)WAVE which give the name « Synthwave ».
-Some legendary musicians such as Jean-Michel Jarre, Wendy Carlos, John Carpenter, Vangelis or Tangerine Dream brought so much to this musical trend.
-Rhythm’s base is also characteristic with sounds of drums (kick, snare, hat) directly taken from 80s, treated with very compressed filters like Filtered HOUSE Music.
+The Synthwave, also known as Retrowave or Outrun, is a musical style of Electronic Music emerged in the early 2000s.
+With a great instrumental part, it’s largely inspired to synthesizer melodies coming from Sci-Fi films (New York 1997, Robocop) or iconic series (K2000, Street Hawk, Miami Vice) of 80s and all related to New Wave musical genre (Depeche mode, The Cure).
+So we have SYNTH(esizer) and (new)WAVE which give the name Synthwave.
+Some legendary musicians such as Jean-Michel Jarre, Giorgio Moroder, Wendy Carlos, John Carpenter, Vangelis or Tangerine Dream brought so much to this style.
+The base of the rhythm is also characteristic with sounds of drums (kick, snare, hat) directly taken from 80s, treated with very compressed filters like Filtered House Music from French Touch movement.

-Nevertheless, Synthwave composers also use modern musical machines to create some bass lines such as « SideChain » compression and also sometimes, like heavy and powerful kicks or snares as we can found in HOUSE Music, Electro Rock or Hip Hop.
-Some sub–genres associated to this style appeared as Darksynth (or Darkwave), inspired by the sound atmosphere of horror films, Synthpop with voices treated with the same structure of the 80s, Dreamwave with melancholy and romantic melodies but also Futursynth, directly inspired by retro-futuristic films soundtracks that project us into space.
-We’ll present you some very representative tracks of each style to easily hear the difference between the main style Synthwave and the orthers.
+Nevertheless, Synthwave’s composers also use modern musical machines to create bass lines from SideChain compression and also sometimes, some heavy and powerful kicks or snares as we can found in House Music, Electro Rock or Hip Hop.
+Some genres associated to this style appeared as Darkwave (or Darksynth), inspired by the sound atmosphere of horror films, Synthpop with voices treated in the same way as in the 80s, Dreamwave with melancholy and romantic tablecloths but also Futursynth, directly inspired to retro-futuristic films.
+We’ll present some very representative tracks of each style to easily hear the difference.

 France, the starting point